cldf-clts/soundvectors/README.md

 # SoundVectors

 This lightweight Python package provides a robust tool for translating sounds into phonological feature vectors.
-It is described in detail in our study "A Generative System for Translating Sounds to Phonological Feature Vectors".
+It is described in detail in our forthcoming study "A Generative System for Translating Sounds to Phonological Feature Vectors".
 If you use the package, we ask you kindly to cite this paper.

-> Rubehn, Arne, Jessica Nieder, Robert Forkel and Johann-Mattis List (2024): A Generative System for Translating Sounds to Phonological Feature Vectors.
+> Rubehn, Arne, Jessica Nieder, Robert Forkel and Johann-Mattis List (forthcoming): A Generative System for Translating Sounds to Phonological Feature Vectors.
 Proceedings of the Society for Computation in Linguistics.
 Volume 7.

 [![Build Status](https://github.com/cldf-clts/soundvectors/workflows/tests/badge.svg)](https://github.com/cldf-clts/soundvectors/actions?query=workflow%3Atests)
 [![PyPI](https://img.shields.io/pypi/v/soundvectors.svg)](https://pypi.org/project/soundvectors)